SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### JSX

 {{c3::JSX}} is either said to be short for {{c2::JavaScript Syntax Extension}} or {{c1::JavaScript XML}}
+Using JSX, you generally assign events via the on&lt;Event&gt; handlers, but pass a function (instead of calling a function) , and wrap it in curly braces

 ## environment ≈ Web APIs